nnamdiilokah/kickstarter-analysis/README.md

   ## Analysis and Challenges
   In this project, we will be carrying out two different analysis for Louise's theater campaign category.
   Firstly, we will analyse the theater outcomes based on launch date between January to December.
-We will then analyse the theater outcomes based on launch goals, categorised from amounts less than $1000 to amounts more than $50000.
+We will then analyse the theater outcomes based on goals, categorised from amounts less than $1000 to amounts more than $50000.
 This analysis is defined below as:
    + Analysis of Outcomes Based on Launch Date
    + Analysis of Outcomes Based on Goals